mantidproject/mantid/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #xxxx.

-Either link to [Release notes](http://www.mantidproject.org/Release_Notes_3.7) change-set or state "Does not need to be in the release notes."
+Either update the [Release notes](/docs/source/release/) or state "Does not need to be in the release notes."

 ---